alankrantas/pxt-nexusbit/README.md

 # Important

-Please be adviced: this extension is officially moved to https://github.com/beyond-coding-tw/pxt-nexusbot.
+This extension has been officially moved to https://github.com/beyond-coding-tw/pxt-nexusbot.

-The transfer is already approved and currently waiting for commit: https://github.com/microsoft/pxt-microbit/pull/2315

 I have left TCEA and will not work on the official NexusBot extension any more.
-I am sorry for any inconvenience I caused.

 Alan Wang, July 2019